-15. Follow-up support
+14. Follow-up support

 The progress of both the perpetrator and the victim will be monitored by their form tutors.
-One-on-one sessions to discuss how the victim and perpetrator are progressing may be appropriate.
+Oneon-one sessions to discuss how the victim and perpetrator are progressing may be appropriate.
 If appropriate, follow-up correspondence will be arranged with parents after the incident.

 Pupils who have been bullied will be offered continuous support.
-Pastoral Managers will meet with the victim to check whether the bullying has stopped - these meetings will continue to take place until the Head of Year and victim are confident the bullying has stopped.
+The pastoral manager will hold a formal meeting, on a monthly basis, to check whether the bullying has stopped - these formal meetings will continue to take place once a month until the head of year and victim are confident the bullying has stopped.
 The victim will be encouraged to tell a trusted adult in school if bullying is repeated.